NJIT-WIS/project-management-github-activity/README.md

 ### Your list should look like this:
 #### Things we understand**
 1. how to make SSH key in the macbook, add it to the Github, GitHub Repository, Git Pull[1]
+2. GitHub Milestones, Labels[1]
 #### Things we don't understand
 #### Things we want to know next**